brgillis/SHE_Validation/SHE_Validation_PSF/doc/doc_module.md

 3. Estimate the distribution of residuals from the PSF recovery simulations.
 4. Compute difference between measured and simulated distributions, using a KS test.

+### Test Case: TC-SHE-100901-PSF-res-star-pos-SED

+Distribution of PSF residuals at star positions as function of SED.

+#### Test Procedure:

+1. Choose population of stars that is:
+   - binned as function of SED.
+The bin limits should be chosen to provide significant subsamples (e.g. quartiles) of the dataset.
+2. From the residuals between the PSF image to the PSF model, calculate the distribution.
+3. Estimate the distribution of residuals from the PSF recovery simulations.
+4. Compute difference between measured and simulated distributions, using a KS test.

+### Test Case: TC-SHE-100902-PSF-res-star-pos-pix

+Distribution of PSF residuals at star positions as function of pixel position.

+#### Test Procedure:

+1. Choose population of stars that is:
+   - binned as function of pixel position.
+The bin limits should be chosen to provide significant subsamples (e.g. quartiles) of the dataset.
+2. From the residuals between the PSF image to the PSF model, calculate the distribution.
+3. Estimate the distribution of residuals from the PSF recovery simulations.
+4. Compute difference between measured and simulated distributions, using a KS test.

+### Test Case: TC-SHE-100903-PSF-res-star-pos-epoch

+Distribution of PSF residuals at star positions as function of epoch.

+#### Test Procedure:

+1. Choose population of stars that is:
+   - binned as function of epoch.
+The bin limits should be chosen to provide significant subsamples (e.g. quartiles) of the dataset.
+2. From the residuals between the PSF image to the PSF model, calculate the distribution.
+3. Estimate the distribution of residuals from the PSF recovery simulations.
+4. Compute difference between measured and simulated distributions, using a KS test.

+### Test Case: TC-SHE-100904-PSF-res-star-pos-solaspang

+Distribution of PSF residuals at star positions as function of solar aspect angle.

+#### Test Procedure:

+1. Choose population of stars that is:
+   - binned as function of solar aspect angle.
+The bin limits should be chosen to provide significant subsamples (e.g. quartiles) of the dataset.
+2. From the residuals between the PSF image to the PSF model, calculate the distribution.
+3. Estimate the distribution of residuals from the PSF recovery simulations.
+4. Compute difference between measured and simulated distributions, using a KS test.

 ## PSF SED Validation